-A procedure cannot contain any static variables.
-A procedure can contain static constants.
+A function cannot contain any static variables.
+A function can contain static constants.

-You can specify the External Data Access clause in the CREATE PROCEDURE/REPLACE PROCEDURE statement to define the relationship between a function or external stored procedure and data that is external to Vantage.
+You can specify the External Data Access clause in the CREATE FUNCTION/REPLACE FUNCTION statement to define the relationship between a function or external stored procedure and data that is external to Vantage.

 - Whether or not the external routine can read or modify external data

 - Whether or not the database will redrive the request involving the function or procedure after a database restart